Following up with your guests after their first visit is one of the most important things you can do to increase your new client retention.

 Clients really just want to be heard if they are not happy.
 And it is your job to give them an outlet to do that.
 Cue the automated follow-up email.

 Pro Tip: Schedulicity offers automated client follow-up and thank-you messages as part of our online booking platform.
-Try them for free first — along with all our other scheduling, marketing, and payment solutions.
-Sign up today.
+Try them — along with our other scheduling, marketing, and payment tools – today by signing up.

 How to Create the Perfect New Client Follow-Up Email